RBST host two LANTRA accredited courses; Livestock Checkers and Conservation Grazing in Practice.

 This course provides a basic introduction to checking livestock and equines in the conservation/land-based sector.
 The course covers animal health and welfare, the key legislation, the role and responsibilities of a stock checker and how to safely and effectively check livestock.
 Make participants feel more confident in dealing with livestock and ensuring you feel confident in their ability to check livestock to the appropriate standard.

 What will be covered?The course covers what is required when checking livestock and equines, the species covered include, cattle, sheep, goats, pigs and equines.
 The role and responsibilities of the livestock checker and how these differ from those of the stock keeper.
 The objective of the course is to ensure candidates leave the course with the appropriate knowledge and confidence to safely and competently check livestock.

 Who should attend?
 Ideal for beginners, volunteers or anyone involved in the livestock checking process.

 Full 2 day course.
-The course fee is £325+vat pp (includes refreshments and lunch on both days, unless otherwise stated)
+The course fee is £325+vat pp (includes lunch on both days, unless otherwise stated)

 This course provides a basic introduction to extensive/conservation grazing and the use of livestock to achieve environmental objectives.
 The course covers grazing and grazing systems, different species and how they graze, animal health, welfare and behaviour, the key legislation, the different roles and responsibilities associated with livestock, health & safety and risk assessments and how to safely and effectively carry out livestock handling techniques.